MichaelEPope/nsrestlet/readme.md

 In order to create a connection to Netsuite, you need to provide some account settings.

-For OAuth, the acount settings will look like this:
+For OAuth, the account settings will look like this:

 `````js
 //all fields are required